What is epilepsy?

 Epilepsy is different for everybody, but most people improve with antiseizure medication.
 Some children with epilepsy stop having seizures and can stop taking medication.

-Is surgery an option for epilepsy management?
+option for epilepsy management?

 If medication can’t decrease the number of seizures, another option is surgery.